-Firstly, when you want to leverage social media influencers to create a buzz around an event.
-Secondly, when you want to collaborate with a large number of influencers.
-Instead of reaching out to them individually, you can leverage an event.
-This also creates a long-term relationship with your influencers.
-They get a chance at a one-on-one interaction with you.
-So you should make it an experience they won’t forget easily.
+The purpose of this influencer campaign is to collaborate with a large number of influencers to create a buzz around an event.
+Instead of reaching out to them individually, you can do an event activation.
+This will create a chance for your brand to have a one-on-one interaction with influencers, let’s make it an experience that they won’t forget easily.

 While launching a new mascara in 2018, Benefit decided to create events at 3 major cities of London, Manchester, and Cardiff with social influencers to help build anticipation.
 Over 250 guests were invited including press and key influencers, to a space-themed event at the Cochrane Theatre in London.
 Due to their unique theme and reach of their influencers, they were able to achieve a total reach of 35million, 25 print articles and 15 digital pieces written.

-When it comes to Influencer campaigns, there really can’t be a one-size-fits-all strategy.
-Neither should you depend on only one tactic if you want to stand out in your marketing.
-Depending on the goal at the time of your campaign, you can use any of the above influencer campaigns and choose Affable to find the right influencer.
-Can you think of any other interesting influencer campaigns you’ve come across recently?
+When it comes to influencer campaign strategy, there really can’t be a one-size-fits-all strategy.
+Depending on the goal at the time of your influencer campaign, you can choose which campaigns to apply, and above all, don’t forget to find the right influencer to work with!
+Can you think of any other interesting influencer campaigns?
 Let us know in the comments below.